boazsegev/iodine/README.md

 Since the master / root process doesn't handle any requests (it only handles pub/sub and house-keeping), it's memory map and process data shouldn't be as affected and the new worker processes should be healthier and more performant.

-**Note**: This will **not** re-load the application (any changes to the Ruby code require an actual restart) unless the application code was never loaded in the root process.
+**Note**: using the `--preload` or `-warmup` options will disable hot code swapping and save memory by loading the application to the root process (leveraging the copy-on-write memory OS feature).

 ### Client Support